 - Minor children

 Asset division is frequently a contentious issue in divorce.
-It’s crucial to seek legal representation to protect your best interests, uncover hidden assets, and safeguard your financial future.
+It’s crucial to seek legal representation to protect you, uncover hidden assets, and safeguard your financial future.

-Crystal Wright Law Can Help with Every Aspect of Your Lawrenceville Divorce
+We Can Help With Every Aspect of Your Divorce

-At Crystal Wright Law, we recognize how complex and emotional a divorce can be.
-Even a straightforward divorce can come with complex issues.
+At Crystal Wright Law, we recognize how complex and emotional this situation can be.
 A divorce that begins amicably can lead to contentious legal battles.
-Your case may also involve complicated issues like child custody, abuse allegations, and more.
+Your case may also involve complicated effects like child custody, abuse allegations, and more.

 Child Custody and Parenting Time